Druware/RESTfulFoundation.Server/README.md

 # RESTfulFoundation.Server
-A handful of foundation classes that are convience tools for building RESTful Server interfaces
+A handful of foundation classes that are convenience tools for building RESTful Server interfaces

 Installation via nuget